Blessed120/text-authorship-Classifier/README.md

 ---

 ## 🚀 Features
-- Upload and analyze `.pdf`, `.docx`, or typed/pasted text
+- You can Upload a file and the system will analyze `.pdf`, `.docx`, or typed/pasted text
 - Select from three pre-trained models
 - Get prediction and confidence score
-- Real-time feedback via a Streamlit app